namel3ss-Ai/namel3ss/resources/limitations.md

 The language stays focused on application intent, not utility sprawl.

-### 5. Tool Calling for Cloud LLMs Is Limited
+### 5. Tool Calling Scope

-namel3ss fully supports tool calling with the mock provider.
+Tool calling works locally and for the supported cloud providers, but:

+- only single tool call per turn is wired
+- JSON mode/streaming are not yet supported

 For real providers (OpenAI, Anthropic, Gemini, Mistral):